BramDriesen/rpi-jenkins-tower-light/README.md

 # Raspberry Pi Tower Light
+**TODO**: Add logo.

 Python script to control a 12V LED Tower light using a Raspberry Pi.

-This project is using custom made circuit board to switch 12V with the GPIO's without damaging them.
+This project can be used in combination with the Automation HAT/pHAT from Pimoroni.
+Of course you can still use the original custom circuit board from the first version if you happened to build it to switch 12V with the GPIO's without damaging them.
+If you are interested in building your own HAT you can take a look in the `diy_hat` directory.

+**TODO**: To be rewritten.

-The basic program will use 4 GPIO outputs to send a signal to a the made board to switch 12V.
+The program will use 4/5 GPIO outputs to send a signal to a the main board to switch 12V.
 More details about the board can be found below.
-Ofcourse if you would like to add functionality more and/or other GPIO outputs will be used.
+Of course if you would like to add functionality more and/or other GPIO outputs will be used.

-At the moment this project only needs to monitor a single project.
-In the future I will implement the option to support the monitoring of multiple projects.

-If you don't need to switch 12V you can still use this project to control 3V leds with the GPIO pins.
+If you don't need to switch 12V you can still use this project without any hardware to control 3V leds with the GPIO pins.

 <img src="images/tower-crop.gif" alt="Adafruit LED Tower (gif)" title="Adafruit LED Tower (gif)"  width="100" />

-## Installation
+## Installing
+**TODO**: A install script will be created limiting the use of custom actions like this.

 Install the Python [Jenkinsapi][1] package:
 ```sh
 sudo apt-get install python-jenkinsapi